Common Attack Pattern Enumeration and Classification

 A Community Resource for Identifying and Understanding Attacks

 This attack relies on the attacker using unexpected formats for representing IP addresses.
-Networked applications may expect network location information in a specific format, such as fully qualified domains names, URL, IP address, or IP Address ranges.
-The issue that the attacker can exploit is that these design assumptions may not be validated against a variety of different possible encodings and network address location formats.
-Applications that use naming for creating policy namespaces for managing access control may be susceptible to being queried directly by IP addresses, which is ultimately a more generally authoritative way of communicating on a network.
+Networked applications may expect network location information in a specific format, such as fully qualified domains names (FQDNs), URL, IP address, or IP Address ranges.
+If the location information is not validated against a variety of different possible encodings and formats, the adversary can use an alternate format to bypass application access control.

-An attacker identifies an application server that applies a security policy based on the domain and application name, so the access control policy covers authentication and authorization for anyone accessing http://example.domain:8080/application.
-However, by putting in the IP address of the host the application authentication and authorization controls may be bypassed http://192.168.0.1:8080/application.
-The attacker relies on the victim applying policy to the namespace abstraction and not having a default deny policy in place to manage exceptions.
+An adversary identifies an application server that applies a security policy based on the domain and application name.
+For example, the access control policy covers authentication and authorization for anyone accessing http://example.domain:8080/application.
+However, by using the IP address of the host instead (http://192.168.0.1:8080/application), the application authentication and authorization controls may be bypassed.
+The adversary relies on the victim applying policy to the namespace abstraction and not having a default deny policy in place to manage exceptions.

 Skill or Knowledge Level: Low

-The attacker has only to try IP address combinations.
+The adversary has only to try IP address format combinations.

 Design: Default deny access control policies